Concerns as police seize 'prolific' number of guns in Bay of Plenty

 Burst tyre on truck blocking lanes near Tauranga Harbour Bridge

+After the attack, the Government banned military-style semi-automatics and introduced a buy-back scheme for people to hand their guns back.

 "For a country of our size, there appears to be a hell of a lot of firearms coming into the country.
-I doubt there's a shift that goes by where a police officer isn't dealing with a firearm," Thompson said.
+I doubt there's a shift that goes by where a police officer isn't dealing with a firearm."

-In a breakdown of the Bay of Plenty policing districts, 117 guns were taken by police in the Eastern Bay of Plenty; 190 in Rotorua; and another 125 in Taūpo.
+In a breakdown of the Bay of Plenty policing districts, 117 guns were taken by police in the Eastern Bay of Plenty; 251 in Western Bay of Plenty; and another 125 in Taūpo.

-Western Bay of Plenty acting area commander Zane Smith said health and safety of the public was the police's top priority, and this included regularly reviewing firearms policies.
+Rotorua area prevention manager Inspector Brendon Keenan said both staff and public safety were a top priority for the police.

+"In part, this includes routinely reviewing our policies on the police carriage of firearms and firearms training.

 "We want to make sure that our officers have the tools and specialist support to perform their roles safely, to ensure the safety of the public."

+Rotorua lawyer Wiremu Te Are said he personally hadn't noticed a rise or fall in firearms charges but the usual charges centred around possession without a license or firearms picked up alongside drug charges.

+He said police would look up if a firearms licence was held by anyone at addresses they intended to search and if firearms were found without a licence holder present, they would be seized.

-Detective Sergeant Alan Kingsbury expressed concern about the fact police were finding more and more firearms in their day-to-day work.
+Tauranga's Detective Sergeant Alan Kingsbury has previously expressed concern about the fact police were finding more and more firearms in their day-to-day work.

 Police found an AR-15 semi-automatic rifle, a suppressor, a telescopic scope, two high-capacity 30-round magazines, as well as 16 rounds hidden in the garage of Kane's Tauranga home.

-A month earlier, Head Hunter Kalwyn Kershaw was jailed for pulling a loaded pistol on two young men after slashing them with a knife in downtown Tauranga.

-As of May 20, 2019, there were 25,450 people in the Bay of Plenty who hold an active firearms licence, dealer licence, or a visitor firearms licence.
-In the Western Bay, there were 9989 licences.
+As of May 20, 2019, there were 25,450 people in the Bay of Plenty who held an active firearms licence, dealer licence, or a visitor firearms licence.

-Confiscated guns were taken either through search warrants in police raids or because a person was believed to be in breach of the Arms Act; at risk of harm to themselves or others; or a crime has been or is about to be committed.
+Police Minister Stuart Nash said part of the role of a recently-graduated recruit wing would be to enforce new firearms laws.

-Police Minister Stuart Nash confirmed there was not an accurate picture of how many weapons were out there.
-This reinforced why the Government was increasing the number of police officers.
+In the first reading of the bill to ban assault rifles and military-style semi-automatics, Nash said the police did not have an accurate picture of how many of those weapons were out there.